-Marrakech attractions — the best palaces, sights and monuments
+Marrakech tours — visit the city’s best palaces, sights and monuments

-Having taken plenty of tours beforehand in Toronto and Porto, a local guide really helps to bridge the gap when visiting a new destination.
-They provide you with public, as well as plenty of insider, knowledge.
-With the help of Get your Guide, I found the perfect tour to suit my itinerary and budget too.
-There’s a ton of great activities and tours to choose from, but I had my heart set on seeing Marrakech’s palaces and monuments.
+Taking a tour, similar to the ones in Toronto and Porto, helps you find your bearings in a new destination.
+Tour guides provide you with public, as well as plenty of insider, knowledge, not to mention amusing personal anecdotes.
+With the help of Get your Guide, we found the perfect tour to suit our itinerary and budget too.
+There’s a ton of great activities and tours to choose from, but we wanted to see Marrakech’s palaces and monuments.

 Bang on 9.30am, our guide for the day arrived to collect us from our riad.
 Issam, a friendly and well-dressed local, introduced himself before taking us to the van.
 I was also happy to see only one other couple inside — there’s nothing worse than being on an overcrowded tour.

 I immediately warmed to his laid-back yet informative style.
-He gave us some interesting background regarding Islam, and the colonial influence of the French in Morocco.
-Fouad has a very direct way of storytelling — something I really like in a tour guide.
-He was also open to answering all our questions, and gave sufficient time for photo-taking.
+Fouad gave us some interesting background regarding Islam, and the colonial influence of the French in Morocco.
+His direct way of storytelling is a quality I really enjoy in a tour guide.
+Fouad was also open to answering all our questions, and gave us sufficient time to take photos.

 “Every room is guaranteed to make your jaw drop, but the main attraction is the Chamber of the 12 Pillars.”